psurge1/console_graphing_calculator/README.md

 ```python
 self.raw_equation
 ```
- returns the given linear equation as a string with no spaces
+ returns the given linear equation with no spaces (str)

 ```python
 self.standard_equation
 ```
-returns the standard form of the given linear equation as a list
+returns the standard form of the given linear equation (list)

 ```python
 self.slope_intercept_equation
 ```
-returns the slope intercept form of the given linear equation as a list
+returns the slope intercept form of the given linear equation (list)

 ```python
 self.sign
 ```
-returns the sign of the y intercept as a string
+returns the sign of the y intercept (str)

 ```python
 self.x_factor
 ```
- returns the number of spaces for each whole x unit as an integer
+ returns the number of '_ ' units for each whole x unit on the graph (int)

 ```python
 self.y_factor
 ```
-returns the number of spaces for each whole y unit as an integer
+returns the number of spaces for each whole y unit on the graph (int)